WordPress/wporg-parent-2021/readme.md

 * Build assets once: `yarn workspace wporg-parent-2021 build`
 * Watch assets and build on changes: `yarn workspace wporg-parent-2021 start`

+If you want to test changes to the parent theme against a child theme in another repository, you can follow the instructions in the [Main theme readme](https://github.com/WordPress/wporg-main-2022/).

 ## Design

 ### Layout